 "It really brought up my own memories of what it was like to not be included," says Gina, who lives in suburban Boston.
 "It's very difficult to see your child in pain and not know how to fix it."
-Especially when children aren't forthcoming about details.
+This can be especially true when children aren't forthcoming about details.
 Gina's daughter wouldn't tell her what was going on, and the more Gina pushed for details, the more her daughter retreated.

 In its purest definition, a clique is any tightly knit group of friends.
 But for generations of students, the term has taken on a distinctly negative connotation, denoting any social group where those inside the circle cultivate an air of privilege and exclusivity, and who make themselves feel good by making those outside the circle feel ostracized and unworthy.